Ulverston Canal is an odd waterway as it isn’t connected to the UK’s canal network.

 In the beginning, Ulverston grew up as a centre for leather, copper and iron ore.

 The ceremony to cut the canal’s first sod took place on September 4th 1796, and all of Ulverston went wild!

 A procession headed by two fiddles and a bag-pipe went along to see the sod cut by Col. T Sunderland.

 In December 1796, England’s deepest, widest and straightest canal in the UK opened for business.

 Its length is entirely straight and on a single level.

-It is a lovely place for a stroll.
+Furthermore, it is a lovely place for a walk.

-When you reach the end you will be rewarded with fine views of the estuary and the railway viaduct.
+The reward when you reach the end are fine views of the estuary and the railway viaduct.

 On the first day, 4 vessels including 2 brigs from London and a sloop carrying coal came up the canal and docked in the basin.

 The Ulverston Canal was once the starting-point for steamers to Liverpool, passenger ships to Scotland and London.